togostanza/togostanza/doc/Getting-Started.md

 ## Parameter type conversion

 For the parameters received by the stanza, the type can be specified using `stanza:type`.
 The default value is `string`.
-This means that the string passed to stanza's attribute value will be stored in `stanza.params` verbatim.
+This means that the string passed to stanza's attribute value will be stored in `this.params` verbatim.

 In the case of parameters that accept numbers, for example, it may be troublesome to do the conversion from string to number, so by specifying `number` for `stanza:type`, Togostanza will do the conversion for you.
 Take a look at the example.